davidodejobi/my_portfolio/README.md

 - Coming up with a design that I think looks presentable enough.
 - Trying to build a simple, less distracting and classic kind of animation.
 Combining all of those, even makes it more difficult to build and implement but thanks to Google. and Mr. Sleepless nights 🖤).

+The other boss challenge is juggling the tasks with other commitments (❁´◡`❁).
 ## Run Locally

 Clone the project